John Caudwell: Politics

 In April 2010, Caudwell donated £2,000 to Conservative MP Bill Cash's general election fund.

-In 2019, Caudwell was reported to have donated £500,000 to the Conservative Party ahead of the 2019 United Kingdom general election.
+In 2019, Caudwell was reported to have donated £500,000 to the Conservative Party, making him the biggest donor to the party ahead of the 2019 United Kingdom general election.
 He also gave interviews stating that he and many other wealthy individuals would leave the UK if the Labour Party gained power and increased taxes.

 In 2022, in response to the Westminster lockdown parties controversy, Caudwell expressed concerns with the Conservative party under Boris Johnson's leadership.

+In 2024, he announced that he would be supporting the Labour Party at the election that year, citing failures under the leadership of Boris Johnson, saying that “The Labour Party in my estimation, as much as I disagree with some of the policies, are absolutely the very best for Britain going forward".

 Brexit

 Caudwell is reported to be a proud Brexiteer, alongside a number of other British billionaires.

 On Brexit, he is reported to have called UK politicians “lily-livered” and the EU “Brussels bully boys”.
 He is also quoted to have said, “I don't understand how intelligent people, successful people, can’t see the benefits of being out of Europe.” ...
 “I think MPs are disgusting.
 Really disgusting.
 This shilly-shallying, I don’t understand [it].
 Why don’t they understand that saying we’re going to have a no deal is the best way to get a good deal?
 You can already see the change in attitude from the EU.
 They’re trembling.”